httpwg/http-extensions/draft-ietf-httpbis-priority.md

 In order to mitigate this fairness problem, a server could use knowledge about the intermediary as another signal in its prioritization decisions.
-For instance, if a server knows the intermediary is coalescing requests, then it could serve the responses in round-robin manner.
+For instance, if a server knows the intermediary is coalescing requests, then it could avoid serving the responses in their entirety and instead distribute bandwidth (for example, in a round-robin manner).
 This can work if the constrained resource is network capacity between the intermediary and the user agent, as the intermediary buffers responses and forwards the chunks based on the prioritization scheme it implements.